JacksonRolando/CivilRightsOnlineArchive/README.md

 ### Set up Node.js Application
-In a terminal, navigate to the directory containing 'app.js' (should be CivilRightsOnlineArchive/App). run 'npm install' -> This will download the node packages required by the application
+In a terminal, navigate to the directory containing 'app.js' (should be CivilRightsOnlineArchive/App).
+Run 'npm install'; this will download the node packages required by the application

 ### Start Application
-In a terminal, navigate to the directory containing 'app.js' (should be CivilRightsOnlineArchive/App). run 'node app.js'
+In a terminal, navigate to the directory containing 'app.js' (should be CivilRightsOnlineArchive/App).
+Run 'node app.js'

 ### Use the app through a browser
 Open a browser and navigate to 'localhost:8001'